 If you have ever been in a dispute with someone, you may be familiar with that point in the debate where you realise that you might be in some way at fault, but are being somewhat defensive so as not to look or feel bad.
 Until we stop defending our position, there is no chance of changing tack.
 So it is important to be kind to ourselves and forgive any past mistakes.
 All the time we are still under attack (even from ourselves), it is likely that some part of us is still invested in trying to defend our position rather than simply acknowledging the mistake and making a course correction.

 So Foundation Stone 6 is forgiveness.
 This may include forgiving yourself, it might include forgiving companies involved in damaging the environment, parents, governments or even nature.
 Why would you want to forgive companies that damage the planet?
 In short, the reason is because they also have a position to defend, they also (at some point) probably did not realise the consequences of their actions and have been equally stuck in a mindset that says that bad things will happen if they do not continue to grow, make money or whatever else.
 They probably will not change unless they are allowed to – forgiveness and cooperation can make this possible.
-Fighting and punishment almost certainly do not.
+Fighting and punishment almost certainly block them from making these changes and just put them into a state of defending and justifying their past.
 That is not to say that we should not be mindful of whether we are making genuine progress or just paying lip service to the principles of making meaningful changes.

 I have found it really useful to journal about forgiveness.
 I wrote lists of what I needed to forgive myself for and what I was angry with others about.
 Then I looked for ways I could see how things might be caused by honest mistakes.
 Sometimes it requires us to dig through plenty of layers.
 For example, we might be angry because people knowingly polluted or littered etc. The act of polluting or littering may not simply be an honest mistake.
 However, the thinking that led to it could well be.
 To a certain extent people are unaware of the full impact of their actions, they do not value whatever is damaged by it or they feel it is too difficult to behave any differently.
 Even if it seems impossible to find a root cause that makes it easier to forgive, I find that it helps me to recognise that harming others is also an act of self-harm, that people who do this need compassion and that if they are happy and have all they need, then they will probably not be inclined to harm others.
 So I wish them well and hope for healing.